 Says curator, Denise Neil, “the comedic genres employed include, satire, parody, and even whimsy.
 In many of the works, the viewer will see the humor on the surface, but when the audience fully engages with these images, they will see the deep layers of meaning that express the healing that derives from laughter.”
 Art in popular culture has played a significant role in forming the images associated with Native Americans, including stoic noble savages, the Indian princess, and generic depictions of the Plains Indians.
 This exhibition will provide a new way for museum visitors to view Indigenous people and their cultures.
 As Native American scholar, Vine Deloria, Jr, (Standing Rock Sioux) wrote in Custer Died for Your Sins, “It has always been a great disappointment to Indian people that the humorous side of Indian life has not been mentioned by professed experts on Indian affairs.”

-A mini documentary series will feature Native comedians including: Bobby Wilson (Sisseton-Wapeton Dakota) and Tatanka Means (Navajo/Oglala Lakota/Omaha).
+A mini-documentary series will feature Native comedians including Bobby Wilson (Sisseton-Wahpeton Dakota) and Tatanka Means (Navajo/Oglala Lakota/Omaha).
 Films on humor by Native filmmakers will also be highlighted during the run of the exhibition.

 First American Art Magazine’s Top 10 Native Art Events of 2019

 Santa Fe Reporter (11/20/2019): It is to Laugh by Alex De Vore

 Listen to Alex De Vore talk about Laughter & Resilience on the Honey Harris Show (98.1 FM Radio Free Santa Fe )